Syed-Akhter-Hussain/petwatchdemo/README.md

-Manage the Pets from this Android App.
+Manage the your lovely Pets from this Android App.